Lebanese-Arabic phrases | Most common phrases for everyday life

 English Lebanese-Arabic Phonetic (IPA)

-Have a nice day too! نهارَك سعيد إنت كمان! /nhaːrak saʕiːd ʔenta kamaːn/
+Have a nice day too! in Lebanese نهارَك سعيد إنت كمان! /nhaːrak saʕiːd ʔenta kamaːn/

 Thanks, it’s nice to see you too. شكراً، حلو شوفك كمان. /ʃukraːn, ħelo ʃoːfak kamaːn/